amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 The lambda Performs the following steps.
 Steps that different from the existing profiler lambda are labelled with the keyword NEW:

-  * **NEW: Rules API Dynamodb table is mapped from the Lambda Enviornment**
+  * **NEW: Rules API DynamoDB table is mapped from the Lambda Enviornment**
-  * Get the latest workflow data for this guid from Dynamodb
+  * Get the latest workflow data for this guid from DynamoDB
   * Retrieve the Mediainfo analysis from the workflow data and set the outputs that come directly from Mediainfo.
   * **NEW: Retrieve the ruleMappings from the workflow data.**
   * **NEW: Decide on a MediaConvert job template**